Frequently asked questions about billing and payments. What are billing adjustments? How to avoid them.

 Where to Find Details About Adjusted Charges

 When a driver performs services beyond those stated on the bill of lading (BOL), they will list those adjustments on the proof of delivery (POD).
 After inspecting your shipment, the driver will sign and provide both you and FreightCenter with a copy of the POD.
 The proof of delivery document will include any damages to the freight, as well as confirm the weight, dimensions, and contents of your shipment.
 If there are any discrepancies between the POD and BOL, FreightCenter will receive a second invoice in the form of a rebill/billing adjustment directly from the carrier.
 Your FreightCenter Account Manager or a FreightCenter Customer Service Representative will immediately contact you requesting payment of the unpaid balance.
 After 72 hours, FreightCenter will charge the credit card or account used for initial payment for the billing adjustment.
+You can view the bill in your FreightCenter account.

 Quick Steps to Avoid Billing Adjustments